How to Become a Backend Developer in 2026

 European Market

-Backend Developer Market in Europe
+What Does the Backend Developer Market Look Like in Europe?

 Node.js and Python dominate backend vacancies across Europe.
 Java remains prevalent in German enterprise and banking sectors.